HALFIN-LABS/Xeadline/xeadline/docs/EC2_DEPLOYMENT_GUIDE.md

 sudo apt install -y certbot python3-certbot-nginx

 # Obtain certificates for your domains
-sudo certbot --nginx -d xeadline.com -d www.xeadline.com -d relay.xeadline.com
+sudo certbot --nginx -d xeadline.com -d www.xeadline.com

 # Follow the prompts to complete the process
 # Select option 2 to redirect all HTTP traffic to HTTPS
 ```

 Certbot will automatically update your Nginx configuration to use SSL.
+It will maintain the www to non-www redirect while adding SSL support for both domains.
 It will also set up a cron job to renew the certificates before they expire.

+> **Note**: After running Certbot, verify that the www to non-www redirect still works properly with HTTPS.
+If not, you may need to manually adjust the Nginx configuration to ensure proper redirection.

+> **Important**: The relay subdomain (relay.xeadline.com) is hosted on a separate EC2 instance with its own SSL certificate, so it's not included in the Certbot command for this server.

 ## 9. NIP-05 Implementation